freenas/freenas-docs/userguide/services.rst

 If there is nothing listening on port 21, the FTP service is not running.
-To see the error message that occurs when %brand% tries to start the FTP service, go to :menuselection:`System --> Advanced`, enable :guilabel:`Show console messages`, and click :guilabel:`Save`.
+To see the error message that occurs when %brand% tries to start the FTP service, go to :menuselection:`System --> Advanced`, enable :guilabel:`Show console messages`, and click :guilabel:`SAVE`.
 Go to :guilabel:`Services` and switch the FTP service off, then back on.
 Watch the console messages at the bottom of the browser for errors.